godotengine/godot-docs/classes/class_json.rst

 Description
 -----------

-The **JSON** enables all data types to be converted to and from a JSON string.
-This useful for serializing data to save to a file or send over the network.
+The **JSON** class enables all data types to be converted to and from a JSON string.
+This is useful for serializing data, e.g. to save to a file or send over the network.

 \ :ref:`stringify<class_JSON_method_stringify>` is used to convert any data type into a JSON string.